Mitroshin/KotlinInAction/README.md

             -> example9.mix()

-            An argument of the when expression can be any object.
+            An argument of the "when" expression can be any object.
                 |   when (setOf(color1, color2))

             Executed if none of the other branches were matched.